DevExpress/devextreme-documentation/api-reference/40 Common Types/05 charts/ChartsDataType.md

 ---
 ---
 ##### shortDescription
-Casts arguments to a specified data type.
-Casts values to a specified data type.
-Specifies the required type for series arguments.
-Specifies the desired type of axis values.
-Specifies the desired type of axis values.
-Specifies the desired type of axis values.
+Specifies the type of axis values.
-Specifies the type of values on the scale.

 ---
 <!--